Pappy Van Winkle's Family Reserve: Popularity

 The product has a cult-like following.
 Famous chefs such as Anthony Bourdain and David Chang have favored the product.
 Food Republic reported that Chef John Currence said: "There's Pappy Van Winkle, then there's everything else."
 Bourbon aficionados have shown up in droves to get a small chance in a lottery to purchase some (at the full list price of more than $100 per bottle).
 It has been called "the bourbon everyone wants but no one can get".
 A writer for The Wall Street Journal said "you could call it bourbon, or you could call it a $5,000 bottle of liquified, barrel-aged unobtanium."
 Jen Doll wrote in The Wire, "it's an age-old dilemma (supply and demand) leading to an age-old marketing dream (a product that can't be kept on the shelves ... money in the pockets ... bourbon in the bourbon snifters)."

 According to an article published by Fox News and Maxim, 23-year-old Pappy Van Winkle's Family Reserve is said to be one of the five most expensive bourbons.

 On April 10, 2018, Kentucky priest Father Jim Sichko personally delivered a bottle of 23 year old Pappy Van Winkle to Pope Francis.
 Sichko, who lives in Madison County, tweeted about the event, posting a photo of him handing over the pricey bourbon on April 10 with the caption, “Pope Francis receiving his 23 year old Pappy Van Winkle Bourbon as we shared our love of My Ole Kentucky Home!”
 He also posted a selfie taken with the Pope outside after mass on Sunday.
 The pope said "very good bourbon."

+In the Paramount TV series "Landman" (season 2, episode 4), there is a scene where the character "Cami Miller" played by Demi Moore pours a bottle of 23 year old Pappy Van Winkle onto the grave of her husband's character "Monty Miller", who is played by Jon Hamm.
+It is also referenced throughout the first season of “Cross” as the favorite drink of Detective Alex Cross (played by Aldis Hodge).

+For the 2026 release, suggested retail prices for the six standard Van Winkle expressions ranged from $169.99 to $499.99.
+Compared with the 2025 release, five expressions received price increases, while the suggested price of Pappy Van Winkle’s Family Reserve 23 Year Old remained unchanged.